ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

 A scalar must only know how to serialize and deserialize the value of the field.
 GraphQL gives us the freedom to define custom scalar types.
 This makes them the perfect tool for expressive value types.
-We could for example create a scalar for `CreditCardNumber` or `NonEmptyString`.
+We could, for example, create a scalar for `CreditCardNumber` or `NonEmptyString`.

 The GraphQL specification defines the following scalars